 - StudioPress Themes: By hosting with WPEngine, you get free access to some of the StudioPress Premium themes.
 I used StudioPress and the Genesis Framework as the first theme on Money Stir.

-- Auto Upgrades: WPEngine will automatically upgrade WordPress core with the latest updates.
+- Auto Upgrades: WPEngine will automatically upgrade the WordPress core with the latest updates.
 Especially with security updates, this could prevent your site from getting hacked.

 When you click your site after logging into WPEngine, this is what you will see:

-On the left you have each of your environments.
+On the left, you have each of your environments.
 This is where you can access all the features for each environment.

 Final Thoughts on WPEngine

 So far, I'm thrilled with WPEngine's hosted WordPress solution.
 It is easy to use, and more importantly, the site is fast.